Privacy & Terms

 1.1 Information You Voluntarily Choose to Provide

-Contact information that customers and potential customers give to us so that we can contact them with information about our products and services, and so that we can provide these products and services when contracted to do so.
+Contact information that customers and potential customers give to us so that we can contact them with information about our products and services (marketing), and so that we can provide these products and services when contracted to do so.
+We process personal information from potential customers to carry-out our legitimate business interests.
+We process personal information from existing customers to carry out our contractual obligations to them.

 1.2 Information Collected Automatically When You Use Our Website